The best laptops for photo editing

 The best laptops for photo editing provide the power to run resource-intensive software such as Photoshop without breaking a sweat.
 They also boast high-resolution, colour-accurate displays so you can see everything clearly and in detail.
 And best of all, they're light and compact, so you can just stick them in your bag and go.

 To narrow down your choices, our experts have tested a wide range of laptops, running benchmark tests to check their capabilities, and using them to edit images in some of best photo editing software, to make sure they actually do the job well in practice.
-We've used those experience to whittle down our list to the absolute best laptops for photo editing on the market today.
+We've used those experiences to whittle down this list to the absolute best laptops for photo editing on the market today.
+And with Black Friday just around the corner, now is a good time to grab yourself a bargain.

 If you simply want to run Photoshop and nothing else, our list of the best laptops for Photoshop is also a good place to look.
 Finally, if you need to complete your setup, also see our guides to the best monitors for photo editing and the best tablets for photo and video editing.